Winnipeg South Centre

 Winnipeg South Centre (Winnipeg-Centre-Sud) is a federal electoral district in Manitoba, Canada, that has been represented in the House of Commons of Canada from 1925 to 1979 and since 1988.

 Geography

-The district includes the neighbourhoods of Beaumont, Brockville, Buffalo, Chevrier, Crescent Park, Crescentwood, Earl Grey, Eby-Wentworth, Edgeland, Fort Garry, Grant Park, J.B.
-Mitchell, Linden Woods, Lord Roberts, Mathers, Maybank, McMillan, Osborne Village, Parker, Pembina Strip, Point Road, River Heights, Riverview, Rockwood, Roslyn, Sir John Franklin, Tuxedo, Wellington Crescent and Wildwood Park in the city of Winnipeg.
+The district includes the neighbourhoods of Beaumont, Brockville, Buffalo, Chevrier, Crescent Park, Crescentwood, Earl Grey, Ebby-Wentworth, Edgeland, Fort Garry, Grant Park, J.B.
+Mitchell, Linden Woods, Lord Roberts, Mathers, Maybank, McMillan, Osborne Village, Parker, Pembina Strip, Point Road, River Heights, Riverview, Rockwood, Roslyn, Sir John Franklin, Wellington Crescent and Wildwood Park in the city of Winnipeg.

 The Liberals tend to win their most votes in River Heights and adjacent neighbourhoods like Wellington Crescent.
 They are also strong in Roslyn.
 The Conservatives tend to do best in Tuxedo and Brockville.
 The NDP tends to do the best in Osborne Village.